springernature/shunter/docs/configuration-reference.md

 You can specify the logging level to use (e.g. 'info' the default, or 'debug' if you'd like to see more) by using the `-l` [command line option](#command-line-options).
 This option does not apply to the `Syslog` transport, because all messages are always sent to `syslog`.

 Custom `Winston` logging transports can be passed to shunter when shunter is instantiated.

+If you supply any custom logging transports, no default Shunter transports will be used.

 Here's a (pointless) example re-implementing the default `Winston` logger and `Console` transport in a main application file:

 ```js
 const customLoggingFormat = winston.format.printf(function (logformMessage) {